-Click directly on entries in the table to change their values.
-A text label can be entered in the Symbol column to identify the market.
-Values should be entered in the Pt Value and Costs columns, respectively, for the point value and round-turn trading costs.
+Each symbol should have a valid point value.
 For example, the E-mini S&P 500 futures have a point value of \$50.
 This is the value that is multiplied by price to determine the value per contract.
 For stocks and forex, the point value should be set to 1.
 Note that when forex symbols have a point value of 1, the position size is typically 10,000 or 100,000 for one lot.
+The point value setting has a default value of 1.